Columbia University

 IGP’s signature speaker series offer a vital platform to exchange ideas, find common ground, and model civil discourse for the next generation of policy leaders.

-From the climate change to online online mis/disinformation, our Policy Reports provide evidence-based, nonpartisan insight from top scholars and practitioners into complex global challenges.
+From the climate change to online mis/disinformation, our Publications provide evidence-based, nonpartisan insight from top scholars and practitioners into complex global challenges.
 IGP reports draw on the latest research from Columbia University and beyond to bring together diverse perspectives and provide practical recommendations to guide policy action around the world.

 Policy Roundtables and Skills Workshops